Lair of the Beast

 Monsters

 I had to create 3 different types of monster behaviors to act as obstacles in the game.
-Some were more strategic (goblins), others more teamed up (spiders) and finaly some that would be more independant and would be revived after a certain amount of time when killed (skeletons).
+Some were more strategic (goblins), others more teamed up (spiders) and finally some that would be more independent and would be revived after a certain amount of time when killed (skeletons).
 I also needed some of the monsters in the game to be able to communicate to each other, so I created a system that would centralize any information necessary to be shared in a team of monsters.

 Humains